 The recipe worked, and Breakwater Studios has doubled every year since 2015.
 In 2018, Breakwater Studios released three originals, George, Kunstglaser and Still Here, and announced its partnership with Gigi Pritzker’s MWM, fueling Breakwater to new heights.

-In 2019, Breakwater Studios expanded its footprint in Los Feliz, world premiered Breakwater Original That’s My Jazz at the 2019 Tribeca Film Festival, won a Webby for The Youngest Captain, and continues to push boundaries and defy expectations in brand filmmaking and beyond.
+In 2019, Breakwater Studios Original That’s My Jazz world premiered at the 2019 Tribeca Film Festival, The Youngest Captain won a Webby, and The King of Fish and Chips premiered as a New York Times Op-Doc, the first in an original series.
+Breakwater also expanded its footprint in Los Feliz and continues to push boundaries and defy expectations in brand filmmaking and beyond.

 We get up in the morning for impossible creative challenges.
 Our breakwater protects a collaborative team of artists, craftspeople and technologists: a collection of some of the finest young storytelling talent in the world.
 Learn more about all of us to see how we make our mark on every film we make.
 Want to join our team?
 Write us a note.
 We are always looking for idealist, quality-obsessed doers who love making movies.

 Though we are lucky that our work takes us to every corner of the planet, our studio is headquartered in Walt Disney’s original office building in Los Feliz, California with a Canadian outpost in Halifax, Nova Scotia.